jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 {{< spotify episode 1yCjFAz3fSS1cRJNTmpmg6 >}}

 ## Maisy Webb - Founder at Taste of Zero Waste {#maisy-webb}

-{{< img src="maisy-webb-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
-Maisy Webb writes: '...
-I had some nerves but was very quickly put at ease ...'" >}}

 > Speaking with James on his radio show was a fantastic opportunity, once we settled in with a cuppa and went over the structure of the show we were away!
 >